function61/promswarmconnect/README.md

 [dockersockproxy](https://github.com/function61/dockersockproxy) for this.
 You can do the same with just pure Docker (expose the API over HTTPS) configuration, but I found it much easier to not mess with default Docker settings, but to do this by just running a container.

+Below configuration `CLIENTCERT` (and its key) refers to the client cert that is allowed to connect to the Docker socket over HTTPS.

 You need to define these ENV variables when running promswarmconnect: